If you sell on Amazon, your margins just took another hit. Amazon recently added a 3.5% fuel and logistics surcharge.

 Take Control of Your Fulfillment Costs Today

-a2b Fulfillment offers the reliability, technology, and pricing structure you need to thrive.
+a2b Fulfillment offers the reliability, technology, and fair pricing structure you need to thrive.
 We handle the heavy lifting of warehouse operations so you can focus on designing great products and growing your customer base.